fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 Docker version 20.10.3, build 48d30b5
 ```

-## Running TDengine in a Docker container
+## Running DThouse in a Docker container

-1, Use the command to pull the TDengine image and make it run in the background.
+1, Use the command to pull the DThouse image and make it run in the background.

 ```bash
 $  docker run -d --name tdengine tdengine/tdengine